Latest update: 4 March 2019

 Click graphs for larger versions.

-According to the statistics by Finnish Customs, the trade between Finland and Japan in 2016 in euros Finnish exports to Japan rose by 3% while Japan's export to Finland rose by 7% from 2014.
+According to the statistics by Finnish Customs, the trade between Finland and Japan in 2017 in euros changed significantly from the previous year.
+Finnish exports to Japan rose by 28.3% while Japan's export to Finland increased by 6.3% compared to 2016.
+In 2018 Finland's export is expected to grow an additional 20% and Japan's export to Finland by 3%.

 There has been a rather dramatic change in the trade balance (yellow bars).
 Until 2010 Japan had a surplus, in the late 1990's the surplus was almost twice Finland's export to Japan.
 But since 2011 Finland has had a growing surplus, in 2014 it was 429 mill. euros.